-3 [0] ^(P) No SMS-DELIVER indications are routed to the TE.
-1 Class 0 SMS-DELIVERs are routed directly to the TE via URC.
-For all other messages the following applies: If SMS-DELIVER is stored in UE, indication of the memory location is routed to the TE via URC.
-2 SMS-DELIVERs, except class 2 messages and messages in the message waiting indication group (store message) are routed directly to the TE via URC.
-3 Class 0 and 3 SMS-DELIVERs are routed directly to the TE via URCs defined for $=2$.
+No SMS-DELIVER indications are routed to the TE.

+1 Class 0 SMS-DELIVERs in 3GPP SMS format are routed directly to the TE via URC.
+For all other 3GPP messages as well as for all 3GPP2 messages the following applies: If SMS-DELIVER is stored in the UE, indication of the memory location is routed to the TE via URC.
+2 For 3GPP SMS format only: SMS-DELIVERs, except class 2 messages and messages in the message waiting indication group (store message) are routed directly to the TE via URC.
+3 For 3GPP SMS format only: Class 0 and 3 SMS-DELIVERs are routed directly to the TE via URCs defined for $=2$.
 Messages of other data coding schemes result in indication as defined for $=1$.

-/m>(num)(&V)(&W)
+<bm>(num)(&V)(&W)